Christy McWilson: Solo work

-As the Picketts were disbanding (more out of sloth than acrimony), longtime fan Dave Alvin approached McWilson with an offer to produce her first solo album, The Lucky One, which contains mostly original songs (many concerning her lifelong struggle with a bipolar disorder) plus a cover of Brian Wilson's "Til I Die."
+As the Picketts were disbanding (more out of sloth than acrimony), longtime fan Dave Alvin approached McWilson with an offer to produce her first solo album, The Lucky One, which contains mostly original songs (many concerning her lifelong struggle with bipolar disorder) plus a cover of Brian Wilson's "Til I Die."
 The Lucky One was recorded with a core band that included Alvin, Peter Buck, and Rick Shea (guitars), Bob Glaub, Walter Singleman (bass), and Don Heffington (drums).
 The album also featured guest appearances by Syd Straw, Rhett Miller (Old 97's), and Mike Mills (R.E.M.).

 Two years later, she called on many of these musicians to help put together her second solo album, Bed of Roses.

 In spring of 2015, McWilson decided to release her "old new" album Desperate Girl, which was recorded in 2004 as her marriage dissolved.
 As she put it: "The songs, written in the weeks leading up to and during the marriage's demise, were recorded in their full red-hot splendor.
 At the time it was so painful I shelved and tried to forget about it.
 I recently rediscovered it and realized I had an amazing portrait of that heightened time of my life."